-Quick Cooling (On) Selecting On enables the function and the projector cooling time will be shortened to a few seconds.
-If you attempt to restart the projector right after the quick cooling process, it may not be turned on successfully and will , , rerun its cooling fans.
-High Altitude Mode (Off) A mode for operation in high altitude areas.
-See "Operating in a high altitude environment" on page 43 for details.
-Audio Setting Mute (Off) Volume (5) Power On/Off ring tone (On) See "Adjusting the sound" on page 44 for details.
-Lamp Mode (Normal) See "Setting Lamp mode as Economic" on page 59 for details.
-Lamp Settings Reset lamp timer See "Resetting the lamp timer" on page 63 for details. ο .
-Equivalent Lamp Hour See "Getting to know the lamp hour" on page 59 for details on how the total lamp hour is calculated.
-SYSTEM SETUR Advanced menu Security Settings Change password You will be asked to enter the current password before changing to a new one.
-See "Utilizing the password function" on page 27 for details. ₫ ~ Power on Lock (Off) SETUP: Baud Rate (115200) Selects a baud rate that is identical with your computer's so that you can connect the projector using a suitable RS-232 cable and update or download the projector's firmware.
+FUNCTION (default setting/ value) DESCRIPTION (default setting/value) Standby D- Sub Output Selecting On enables the function.
+The projector can output a VGA signal when it is in standby mode and the D-SUB IN and D-SUB OUT sockets are correctly connected to devices.
+See "Connecting a monitor" on page 21 for how to make the connection.
+(Off) Enabling this function slightly increases the standby power consumption.
+Lamp Mode (Normal) See "Setting Lamp mode as Economic" on page 58 for details. сı Lown Reset lamp timer SY Lamp Settings See "Resetting the lamp timer" on page 62 for details.
+ST J. J. Equivalent Lamp Hour ĒMS See "Getting to know the lamp hour" on page 58 for details on how the total lamp hour is calculated. ň Security Settings Change password ΓUP: You will be asked to enter the current password before changing to a new one.
+See "Utilizing the password function" on page 30 for details.
+Adv Change Security Setting /ar Power on Lock (Off) ັດ Splash Screen Lock (Off) (D) See "Utilizing the password function" on page 30 for details.
+5. SYSTEM SETUP: Advance 🖱 Ienu Baud Rate (115200) Selects a baud rate that is identical with your computer's so that you can connect the projector using a suitable RS-232 cable and update or download the projector's firmware.
 This function is intended for qualified service personnel.
 Test Pattern (Off) Selecting On enables the function and the projector displays the grid test pattern.
 It helps you adjust the image size and focus and check that the projected image is free from distortion.
-Closed Caption Selecting On enables the function.
-The closed captioning text is displayed if available.
-(CC1) Close Caption will disable when aspect change to 16:9 or rear.
-Standby Monitor Out (Off) Selecting On enables the function.
-The projector can output a VGA signal when it is in standby mode and the COMPUTER 1 and MONITOR OUT sockets are correctly connected to devices.
-See "Connecting a monitor" on page 19 for how to make the connection.
-Enabling this function slightly increases the standby power consumption.
-Lan Control Settings Sets the networking and remote management of the projector.
-See "Controlling the projector through a Lan environment" on page 45 for details.
-Reset All Settings Returns all settings to the factory preset values.
-The following settings will still remain: Position, Phase, H. Size, User 1, User 2, Language, Projector Position, High Altitude Mode, Security Settings, Baud Rate, Lan Control Settings.
+Returns all settings to the factory preset values.
+Reset All Settings The following settings will still remain: Position, Phase, H. Size, User 1, User 2, Language, Projector Position, High Altitude Mode, Security Settings, Baud Rate, My Screen.

-FUNCTION (default setting/ value) DESCRIPTION (default setting/value) 6.
-INFORMATION menu FAQ-Image and Installation FAQ- Features and Service Displays possible solutions to problems you may encounter.
-Current System Status Source Shows the current signal source.
+FUNCTION (default setting/ value) DESCRIPTION (default setting/value) FAQ-Image and Installation Displays possible solutions to problems you may encounter.
+6. INFO FAQ- Features and Service Displays possible solutions to problems you may encounter.
+6. INFORMATION menu Current System Status Source Shows the current signal source.
 Picture Mode Shows the selected mode in the PICTURE menu.
 Resolution Shows the native resolution of the input signal.
 Color System Shows input system format, NTSC, PAL, SECAM, or RGB.
 Equivalent Lamp Hour Displays the number of hours the lamp has been used.
-Firmware Version Displays the firmware version of the projector.